 The Tour du Lot is a circuit of over 500km around the department’s periphery – or as near as GR trails, footpaths, bridleways, country roads and obstacles allow.
-Actually, the Tour du Lot was designed to be undertaken not just on foot but also by off-road bike or on horseback, but neither competes with the benefits of walking.
+Actually, the Tour du Lot was designed to be undertaken not just on foot but also by off-road bike or on horseback, but neither competes with the benefits of walking in my view.

 The Department of the Lot sits at the northern end of the Midi-Pyrénées region.
 At just over 5200 km2 (about the size of Powys in Wales), the Lot is a relatively small department but, even so, has a low population density (about 32 people per square kilometer – Cumbria has about 75 people per square kilometer), and a particularly rich and varied heritage with differing landscapes, architecture, farming practices and traditions.
 This variety has evolved not least from the underlying geology.
 In the north east are the ancient granite rocks of the hills bordering the Massif Central; a large part of the centre of the department is dominated by a limestone plateau; the north west is predominantly limestone, with scattered deposits of iron ore; and the south west is noted for its bedrock of white chalk.